Belbin Team Roles: the Basics and Test

 Belbin team roles - Toolshero

 Belbin Team Roles: this article explains the team development theory of Belbin Team Roles by Meredith Belbin in a practical way.
-Next to what this team development theory is including the definition, also the 9 Team roles are explained, the main roles, using them and some highlights on the Belbin test.
+Next to what this team development theory is including the definition, also the 9 Team roles are explained and the main roles.
+This article also includes a downloadable team roles test (Excel) plus an improvement plan so you can get started right away.
 Enjoy reading!

 What are the Belbin Team Roles?